-But I was holding out for someone different.
-I understood what the social expectations were for me, but I also realized what I wanted.
-I didn’t fit in all that well with the snotty rich kids.
-In fact, that’s probably why I worked so well with Jake and Tyler.
+Nevertheless, I understood what the social expectations were for me, I didn’t fit in all that well with the rest of the snotty rich kids, though I was certainly at the top of the list when it came to the most sought-after inheritance package.
+I should have been snottier than them all.
+In fact, that’s probably why I worked so well with Bodhi and Leo.
 They weren’t born into money.
-They weren’t the aristocrats like most of the others around here.

-They were normal people who happened to have money.
-Unfortunately, going to the school I did made for slim pickings when it came to trying to find a guy who had the attributes I liked.
+They weren’t the goal-driven aristocrats who wanted nothing more than to uphold the family name and marry someone who was willing to undergo as much cosmetic augmentation that money could buy.
+Lord knows my future mate would want me to have my fair share of plastic surgery.

+I had once seen a documentary on the evolution of cosmetic surgeries that dated all the way back to the 21st century.
+I couldn’t believe the brutal things people used to be willing to go through to change their appearance when all it took in our time was a few short and painless procedures.
+The documentary pictured before and after shots of men and women throughout the centuries as plastic surgery progressed, and I always thought the before shots looked prettier, less fake.
+Somehow I liked my face the way it was.
+I wasn’t perfect compared to their standards, but I thought I was pretty, even if nobody else but Bodhi did.

+Bodhi and Leo were different.
+They seemed more like normal people who just happened to have more than the average amount of money.
+Nobody really understood why I affiliated with them when I had the old money to get whoever I wanted, and I guess I didn’t really either to be totally honest.
+I mean, do I choose between society and structure, or my individual desire?
+What makes the most sense?
+Individual desires may have been tested by generations of evolution.
+Perhaps I had a million forbears whose genes all led up to mine, making the desires I was given very well tested.
+But society was composed of billions of individuals with billions upon billions of forbears, which made society’s desires far better tested than my own.
+It just seemed to make sense to fall in line.
+Yet I didn’t.
+Maybe I was in rebellion.

-Jake wasn’t a bad guy, just not my guy.
-So instead of ignoring him or shutting him down like I normally did, I decided to play along today.
-Maybe if niceties or straightforwardness hadn’t gotten the message across to him by now, a strong dose of hope, followed quickly by a crushing blow would get the message across.
-I looked right into Jake’s eyes while I made mine sparkle.
+Although I deviated from the normal expectations, I still wasn’t fully committed to following my desires.
+I liked Bodhi and Leo as friends, but nothing more yet.
+Bodhi wasn’t a bad guy, just not my guy.
+So when he put his moves on me and insinuated that he thought about me during class, instead of ignoring him or shutting him down like I normally did, I decided to play nice today.
+I looked right into Bodhi’s eyes while I made mine sparkle.
 I raised my lips in a smile that conveyed anticipation, like a girl who knew she was about to get asked to prom.
 I responded.
-“Really, Jake?
+“Really, Bodhi?
 What else do you think about?”
-Tyler being Tyler, cut off Jake’s planned delivery.
-“He just wants you for your money, you know that, right, Jenny?”
+Leo being Leo, cut off Bodhi’s planned delivery.
+“He just wants you for your money, you know that, right, Jada?”

-A look of surprise and betrayal crossed Jake’s face, as his seeming partner in crime double crossed him.
-I knew that Tyler had planted his line in Jake’s head to see my reaction.
-Now Tyler was playing on my team to see Jake’s reaction.
-He had gotten nothing from me, so Jake was the new show on display.
+A look of surprise and betrayal crossed Bodhi’s face, as his seeming partner in crime double crossed him.
+I knew that Leo had planted the initial pick-up line in Bodhi’s head to see my reaction.
+Now Leo was playing on my team to see Bodhi’s reaction since he hadn’t gotten the reaction he wanted from me.
+So Bodhi became the new show on display.